Generative adversarial network: StyleGAN-2

 StyleGAN-2 improves upon StyleGAN-1, by using the style latent vector to transform the convolution layer's weights instead, thus solving the "blob" problem.

 This was updated by the StyleGAN-2-ADA ("ADA" stands for "adaptive"), which uses invertible data augmentation as described above.
 It also tunes the amount of data augmentation applied by starting at zero, and gradually increasing it until an "overfitting heuristic" reaches a target level, thus the name "adaptive".

 StyleGAN-3

 StyleGAN-3 improves upon StyleGAN-2 by solving the "texture sticking" problem, which can be seen in the official videos.
 They analyzed the problem by the Nyquist–Shannon sampling theorem, and argued that the layers in the generator learned to exploit the high-frequency signal in the pixels they operate upon.

 To solve this, they proposed imposing strict lowpass filters between each generator's layers, so that the generator is forced to operate on the pixels in a way faithful to the continuous signals they represent, rather than operate on them as merely discrete signals.
 They further imposed rotational and translational invariance by using more signal filters.
 The resulting StyleGAN-3 is able to solve the texture sticking problem, as well as generating images that rotate and translate smoothly.

+Other uses

+Other than for generative and discriminative modelling of data, GANs have been used for other things.

+GANs have been used for transfer learning to enforce the alignment of the latent feature space, such as in deep reinforcement learning.
+This works by feeding the embeddings of the source and target task to the discriminator which tries to guess the context.
+The resulting loss is then (inversely) backpropagated through the encoder.